Crime Has Declined Overall During The Pandemic, But Shootings And Killings Are Up

 "When you look at the homicide data and compare it to levels over the past five years," he says, "we didn't see any significant impact because of the pandemic."

-Even so, University of Chicago professor Jens Ludwig, the head of the Chicago Crime Lab, says it's a big puzzle why shootings and murders haven't dropped while other crimes have.
+Even so, University of Chicago professor Jens Ludwig, the head of the university's Crime Lab, says it's a big puzzle why shootings and murders haven't dropped while other crimes have.

-"Murders make up far less than 1% of the crimes in these cities," says Ludwig, "but murder is so damaging to families and communities, and I don't think we have a great understanding of why they haven't declined."
+"Murders make up far less than 1% of the crimes in these cities," Ludwig says, "but murder is so damaging to families and communities, and I don't think we have a great understanding of why they haven't declined."

 National